koengr/QCforBusiness/_part3/chapter_2.md

 | 1000                  | ( 0.99 )<sup>1000</sup> = 0.004 %               |
 | 10,000                | ( 0.99 )<sup>10,000</sup> =   10<sup>-44</sup>  |

+Figure 5.
+The number of qubits in the most mature quantum computers from a selection of different manufacturers, as of 2024.

 In this simple model, we assume that *any* error is catastrophic.
 This is quite accurate for most programs.
 You might argue that there is a miniscule chance that two errors cancel, or that the error has very